ntazelo/capinterest/README.md

 ## Acknowledgments

-- Thanks to [https://www.behance.net/sakwadesignstudio](https://www.behance.net/sakwadesignstudio) for the design.
+- Thanks to [Nelsn Sakwa](https://www.behance.net/sakwadesignstudio) for the design.

 - Thanks to Microverse and Microverse community.